West Metro Station 7

 Station 7 – Belmar

-Fire Station 7 is located at 6315 W. Mississippi Ave, and dedicated in 2008.
-Station 7’s response area borders the City of Denver to the east on Sheridan Boulevard, 1st Avenue to the north, Carr Street to the west and Jewel Avenue to the south including Belmar, Colorado Fallen Firefighters Memioral, All-Star Park at Keli McGregor Field, Kountze Lake, Hillside Pointe, Cedar Place, The Villa and West Alameda Heights.
+Fire Station 7 is located at 6315 W. Mississippi Ave and was dedicated in 2008.
+Station 7’s response area borders the City of Denver to the east on Sheridan Boulevard, 1st Avenue to the north, Carr Street to the west, and Jewel Avenue to the south including Belmar, Colorado Fallen Firefighters Memorial, All-Star Park at Keli McGregor Field, Kountze Lake, Hillside Pointe, Cedar Place, The Villa, and West Alameda Heights.
+Former site of the Bancroft Fire Protection District (Colorado) Station 41 and Headquarters.

 ENGINE 7